A New Family of Bounded Divergence Measures and Application to Signal Detection: Introduction

 Our paper is organized as follows: Section I is the current introduction.
 In Section II, we recall the well known Kullback-Leibler and Bhattacharyya divergence measures, and then introduce our bounded Bhattacharyya distance measures.
 We discuss some special cases of BBD, in particular Hellinger distance.
 We also introduce the generalized BBD for multiple distributions.
-In Section III, we derive several interesting properties of our measure such as positive semi-definiteness, derive extension of Bradt-Karl theorem and show that BBD belongs to extended f-divergence class.
-Derive the relation between curvature with Fisher's Information, and curvature metric.
-We also derive some inequalities with other measures.
-In Section IV, we discuss BBD and minimum disparity estimators.
+In Section III, we show the positive semi-definiteness of BBD measure, applicability of the Bradt Karl theorem and prove that BBD belongs to generalized f-divergence class.
+We also derive the relation between curvature and Fisher Information, discuss the curvature metric and prove some inequalities with other measures such as Hellinger and Jensen Shannon divergence for a special case of BBD.
+In Section IV, we move on to discuss application to signal detection problem.
+Here we first briefly describe basic formulation of the problem, and then move on computing distance between random processes and comparing BBD measure with Fisher Information and KLD.
 In the Appendix we provide the expressions for BBD measures , with $\alpha=2$, for some commonly used distributions.
 We conclude the paper with summary and outlook.

-\section{Divergence measures}
+\section{\uppercase{Divergence measures}}

-In the following subsection we consider a measurable space $\Omega$ with $\sigma$ algebra ${\cal B}$ and the set of all probability measures ${\cal M}$ on $(\Omega,{\cal B})$.
+In the following subsection we consider a measurable space $\Omega$ with $\sigma$-algebra ${\cal B}$ and the set of all probability measures ${\cal M}$ on $(\Omega,{\cal B})$.
 Let $P$ and $Q$ denote probability measures on $(\Omega,{\cal B})$ with $p$ and $q$ denoting their densities with respect to a common measure $\lambda$.
 We recall the definition of absolute continuity \cite{Royden1986}: \begin{definition}[Absolute Continuity] A measure $P$ on the Borel subsets of the real line is absolutely continuous with respect to Lebesgue measure $Q$, if $P(A)=0$, for every Borel subset $A\in {\cal B}$ for which $Q(A)=0$, and is denoted by $P<<Q$. \end{definition}